polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/frame.md

 ## FRAME Pallets

-FRAME contains a set of prebuilt runtime pallets that can be used in your Substrate chain.
+FRAME contains a set of prebuilt pallets that can be used in your Substrate chain.

 ### Assets